HTenkanen/AISA/sources/notebooks/spatial_network_analysis_src.rst

 .. admonition:: Learning goals
    :name: hint

-   .. container:: toggle

    After this tutorial, you should be able to:

    - Understand typical application areas for spatial network analysis
    - Know the basic concepts and elements of a graph (network)
    - Be able to solve simple spatial network analysis problems using Python programming language

 .. admonition:: Additional materials
    :name: hint